MansiPS/Zomato-Dashboard-using-Power-Bi/README.md

 # 🚀 My Project

 Comprehensive Analysis has been conducted on the Dataset, illustrated through a Variety of Engaging Plots📊📈.

-Additionally, the Dashboard offers Customizable filters for Enhanced Data Exploration by Amount💰, Quanity and Top Sales📈.
+Additionally, the Dashboard offers Customizable filters for Enhanced Data Exploration by Amount💰, Quantity and Top Sales📈.

 ![Dashboard](https://github.com/user-attachments/assets/8b81b498-b32b-4a94-ae37-91648b3831ad)